Fade BG Image

 "No, well, yeah, you're right…"

-Damn, and here I thought I'd come up with a perfect strategy…
+Damn, I thought it was a perfect strategy…

 * * *

-So I changed direction and decided to make a figurine with a golem and sell it to Ontentoo again.
+So I changed direction and decided to make a figurine with a golem and sell it to Ittetsu again.

 It sold.

-When I summoned Ontentoo and said, "I got my hands on a dragon figurine from Tsuia Mountain.
+When I summoned Ittetsu and said, "I got my hands on a dragon figurine from Tsuia Mountain.
 How about giving it to Redra as a present?" and showed him the gold-plated dragon golem figurine, he said, "Heeh, that's nice.
-Redra would love it," and bought it at my asking price.
+Redra'd love it," and bought it at my asking price.

-Even though I asked for 100,000 DP… "Well, that's about right, ain't it?
-Hahaha," he laughed heartily and paid the full amount on the spot.
+Even though I asked for 100,000 DP, he just said, "Well, that's about right, ain't it?
+Hahaha," laughed heartily, and paid the full amount on the spot.

 100,000 DP.
 Considering that a sweet bread assortment costs 5 DP, in Japanese yen that's about 10 million yen.

-He paid that so easily.
+He paid that way too easily.
 Just how much income does he have?

 And so I obtained 100,000 DP and paid off my debt.
-It ended so anticlimactically that I was caught off guard.
+It was so anticlimactic that I was caught off guard.

 … What was all my worrying for!

-"But didn't it take you three days to make that gold-plated figurine?"
+"But didn't it take you three days to make that gold-plated figurine?
+So that's about what you'd expect, isn't it?"

 That's right, I'm a Dungeon Master after all.
-Agriculture is just a side thing.
+Agriculture is just a bonus.

-But I can still get fresh vegetables, so let's have the golems continue working the fields.
-As for the sugar beets, I guess I'll sell the sugar to merchants.
+But we can still get fresh vegetables out of it, so I'll have the golems keep working the fields.
+As for the sugar beets, selling the sugar to merchants should work fine.

 … I-it's not like I'm attached or anything!
-It's just a side job, okay?
-Even dust piles up into a mountain, you know?!
+Even a side job adds up over time, okay?!

 Comments0